The best July 4 sales available now

 Between July 1 and July 7, you can save 20% on all clear lenses when you apply promo code SEECLEAR.

 To butcher an old saying, one man's tech-trash is another man's tech-treasure.
 The next time you're in the market for a new phone or tablet, consider a certified-refurbished one instead -- especially if it includes a full 12-month warranty, which is what you get from Decluttr.
-What's more, you can save an extra 10% by applying promo code DEAL10 at checkout.
+What's more, you can save an extra 15% by applying promo code INDY15 at checkout.

 Turo: Save $50 on any car rental